graziano-giuliani/CHyM-roff/README.md

 $\alpha = 0.0015$ ($cpar2$ in the preproc namelist), $\beta = 0.05$ ($cpar3$ in the preproc namelist), $\gamma = \frac{1}{3}$ ($cpar4$ in the preproc namelist) and $D_{min} = 100 km^2$ ($cpar6$ in the preproc namelist).

-If the drain area is less than the threshold value $D_{min}$, the $n$ function is modified to be:
+If the drain area $D$ is less than the threshold value $D_{min}$, the $n$ function is modified to be:

 $$n(M) = \frac{M}{1+(\delta-1) \frac{1+(D-D_{min})}{D_{min}}}$$

-Once the flow rate is computed, using the continuity equation for the water:
+Once the flow rate $Q$ is computed, using the continuity equation for the water:

 $$\frac{\partial A}{\partial t} + \frac{\partial Q}{\partial x} = q_c$$

-where $q_c$ is the water per length unit calculated from the input runoff, the river discharge can be computed by time integration with a configurable timestep as a fraction ($step in chymroff namelist) of the input ($dstep$ in the chymroff namelist) time step.
+where $q_c$ is the water per length unit calculated from the input runoff, the river discharge can be computed by time integration with a configurable timestep as a fraction ($step$ in chymroff namelist) of the input time step ($dstep$ in the chymroff namelist).

 The optional irrigation loss mod introduced acts by reducing the water per unit lenght available for flow by a factor changing on a monthly basis: